Paso Robles gunman dies in shootout with law enforcement

 Officers surrounded the apartment complex, but Lira escaped south through the Salinas riverbed.

 At about 2 a.m.
 Thursday, Lira was spotted at a Paso Robles Chevron station in the 1800 block of Ramada Drive.
-Her purchased an energy drink and food.
+He purchased an energy drink and food.

 Officers responded, and a shootout ensued near Highway 46 and Ramada Drive.
-Lira escaped again, retreating into the riverbed
+Lira escaped again, retreating into the riverbed.

 Later Thursday morning, law enforcement launched a search of the riverbed starting at the Paso Robles fairgrounds.